jonyw4/plant-manager/README.md

 - CI / CD
 - Deploy (at least in Expo)

+## 📱 Preview
+Just enter in [Expo project page](https://expo.io/@jonycelio/projects/plantmanager) and scan the QR code using the Expo app.

 ## ⏳ Future / To do
 You can see what need to be done in [issues section.](https://github.com/jonyw4/plant-manager/issues)